Pigs In A Blanket #SundaySupper

 Take the can of biscuits and open them up.
 Cut each one into 4 pieces.
 This will make 32 biscuit pieces.
 Now take the beef sausages and cut them into 3 pieces each.
 This will make 30 pieces of sausage.
 Take the cheese and fold then cut into 8 pieces each to make 32 pieces.
 See, the math doesn’t quite add up and you will be short 2 pieces of sausages.
 I usually just cut 2 pieces in half, no one will notice when they are scarfing these down.

 Preheat the oven to 375 degrees.
-Now it’s time to start putting the pigs into the blanket.
+Now it’s time to start assembling the pigs in a blanket.
 Pick up a piece of biscuit and flatten a little bit.
 Add the cheese then the sausage.
 Bring the ends over the sausage and pinch.
 (You will see that some of my pigs didn’t get completely covered.
 I’ve surmised that no matter how hard I pinch it’s almost inevitable that some will open during cooking.)
 Place them on a baking sheet with either tin foil that greased or parchment paper.
 Once all are assembled and the oven is heated place in the oven and cook for 18 minutes.

 Once they are golden brown pile them on to a big plate and serve to your hungry fans.
 And here you are…..